 You don’t need access to the Replay System for hackers to get banned.
 Using /report will trigger a variety of internal systems for us to then investigate your report with the most possible information.
 These will be our Atlas and Replay Systems.
 When our staff investigates normal reports, they can check the Replays from the accused player.
 You do not need to report them through the Replay System.

 For more information on reporting players read our How to Report Rule Breakers article.

 The current games which have Replay Support are:

 - Murder Mystery

 - Turbo Kart Racers

 The length of time for replays differs based on the rank of the player.
-Players without a rank do not have access to replays, but can be warped into a replay via a VIP or above which has access to the Replay System.
+All Players have the ability to view a replay and can be warped into a replay by another player.
 Replays last for the following lengths: